-Diamond Shaped Bamboo Countertop Wine Rack, 8 Bottles
+Diamond Shaped Bamboo Countertop or Cabinet Wine Rack, 8 Bottles

 Small enough to fit into some kitchen cabinets but elegant enough to display on your countertop or table, this diamond-shaped bamboo countertop wine rack safely holds eight bottles of wine.
 The diamond shaped slots and stable design make it harder to bump over or for your wine to fall out.
 And, its made of a sustainable material.

 Great for a small apartment or a cramped kitchen, this unit holds your wine securely on its side with the cork out.
 You could easily store other bottles in it, such as olive oil, balsamic vinegar, sparkling cider, or even soda.

 The bamboo rack is finished with a natural light wood look, so you can’t go wrong with almost any decor.

 This unit weighs 3.9 lbs.